NATO’s June 2025 Summit in The Hague

 • Russia's War Against Ukraine.
 Since 2022, NATO has sought to institutionalize long-term allied support for Ukraine and pledged to advance Ukraine's prospects for NATO membership.
 Allied and congressional views on both issues could factor into congressional consideration of potential longer-term support for Ukraine.

 • People's Republic of China.
-As Congress pursues policy responses to strategic competition with and security threats from the PRC, Members may seek to engage with NATO and its member states on NATO strategy toward the PRC and the Indo-Pacific region.
-The security ramifications of PRC investments in Europe could be a particular concern.
+As Congress pursues policy responses related to strategic competition with and security threats from the PRC, Members may seek to engage with NATO and its member states on NATO strategy toward the PRC and the Indo-Pacific region.
+The security ramifications of PRC investments in Europe could be one particular concern.

 More broadly, Members of Congress could consider a range of questions related to U.S. leadership of the alliance, including with respect to future U.S. commitments to NATO and European security, allied perceptions of U.S. leadership of NATO, and the costs and benefits of U.S. membership in NATO.

 During and after the first Trump Administration, both chambers of Congress passed legislation expressing support for NATO; some Members portrayed such measures as responses to President Trump's criticisms of the alliance.
-Section 1250A of the FY2024 National Defense Authorization Act (P.L.
+Section 1250A of the National Defense Authorization Act for Fiscal Year 2024 (P.L.
 118-31), for example, states that "The President shall not suspend, terminate, denounce, or withdraw the United States from [NATO] ... except by and with the advice and consent of the Senate" and prohibits the use of government funds for such purposes.
 At the same time, some Members have questioned the value of the United States' historically robust role in European security matters and have credited President Trump's approach to NATO with securing defense spending increases across the alliance.